 1. Keep It Short and Sweet

 Sometimes, you’ve said all you needed to within the body of your blog post, so a short sentence or two to drive home your point might be all you need.
-No use in fluffing up an ending if you’ve already convinced your reader.
+Why fluff up an ending if you’ve already convinced your reader?

 For posts about current issues, you don’t want to drone on about how much of a problem something is without providing a solution; otherwise, you’ll simply sound as though you’re complaining, as though you’re all talk and no action.
 Boost your credibility here by telling your readers how both you and they can solve the issue you’re discussing.